gopiashokan/Apple-Inspired-AI-Calculator-using-Computer-Vision-and-GenAI/README.md

-# Apple-Inspired AI Calculator using Computer Vision and GenAI
+# Apple-Inspired AI Calculator using Computer Vision and Generative AI

 **Introduction**